Fish & SeafoodMain CourseMaison Mirabeau WinesProvencal RecipesTaste

 • Preheat the oven to 200°C (180°C fan) 400°F (350°F convection).

-• Put the breadcrumbs into a small frying pan with a teaspoon of oil and a whole stem of rosemary, cook on medium heat for around 6 minutes, shaking occasionally until they turn a dark golden brown and rustle when you shake the pan.
+• Put the breadcrumbs into a small frying pan with a teaspoon of oil and a whole rosemary stem.
+Cook on medium heat for around 6 minutes, shaking occasionally until they turn a dark golden brown and rustle when you shake the pan.
 These can be done the day before and sit out of the fridge.

-• When the fish is ready, take it from the oven and zest a lemon all over the tapenade before sprinkling the remaining toasted breadcrumbs over the tapenade for a final contrasting crunch.
+• When the fish is ready, remove it from the oven and zest a lemon all over the tapenade before sprinkling the remaining toasted breadcrumbs over it for a final contrasting crunch.

-• Serve the fish and fennel with wedges of lemon.
-A blog of good homemade or shop bought mayonnaise would be pretty lovely alongside too.
+• Serve the fish and fennel with lemon wedges.
+A blob of good homemade or shop-bought mayonnaise would be lovely alongside, too.

 Make Your Own Olive Tapenade: